ian-pvd/roundhouse-2021/client/README.md

 Lean and reusable SCSS for styling component markup used throughout the site.
 For example, post grids or newsletter signup forms which use the same markup but are displayed in different entry points.

-Module files are imported before entry point styles so that they can be further customized for each entry point.
+Module files are imported before entry point files so that they can be further customized for each view if necessary.

 ### Theme Entry Points

-Each theme entrypoint has its own folder, and each folder contains an `index.scss` file which imports the theme core SCSS first, followed by any reusable theme modules, and then the files for styling that entry point.
+Each theme entry point has its own folder, and each folder contains an `index.scss` file which imports the theme core SCSS first, followed by any reusable theme modules, and then the files for styling that entry point.

 For example, in `scss/home/index.scss`:
 ```scss